davidhozic/discord-advertisement-framework/docs/source/guide/core/logging.rst

 GuildUSER
 ~~~~~~~~~~~~~~~~~~~~
 :Description:
-    The table contains all the guilds/users the framework ever generated a log for.
+    The table contains all the guilds/users the framework ever generated a log for and all the authors.

 :Attributes:
   - |PK| id: Integer - Internal ID of the Guild/User inside the database.